BinghamtonRover/RoverSystem/scratch/JAVA_GUI/src/main/resources/BinghamtonRover/Video/Readme.md

 - after you added the JAR, double click it
 - in the Configure Module Library window, add the x64 folder in the same directory as the JAR

  Make sure the resource file have the same hierarchy as the main package<br>
    - ie. if your main.java is in Video.img.sample folder then the fxml resource in the resources folder should also be under the Video.img.sample folder

+## You can find the JAR and dylib in src/main/files/opencv/